 ScraperAPI is a developer-focused API service that simplifies web scraping by automatically handling proxies, browsers, and CAPTCHAs - eliminating the infrastructure complexity that Octoparse's GUI doesn't address and that developers typically manage manually.

-Why ScraperAPI outperforms Octoparse for API-first development
+How ScraperAPI compares to Octoparse for API-first development

-The fundamental difference is architectural philosophy.
+The fundamental difference is architectural approach.

 Octoparse targets non-programmers, data analysts, and small businesses, offering a point-and-click desktop application (Windows/macOS) with a visual workflow builder for easy data extraction.

-ScraperAPI, on the other hand, is built for developers and technical users who need to integrate scraping directly into applications.
-It’s API-driven and includes a dashboard for monitoring requests and performance.
+ScraperAPI is built for developers and technical users who need to integrate scraping directly into applications.
+It's API-driven and includes a dashboard for monitoring requests and performance.

 | Feature | ScraperAPI | Octoparse |